bdeffarges/arcite-core/README.md

 would have been produced with the data (e.g. even a simple matrix given values for X samples with Y features), changing the experiment definition would corrupt the results.
 Thus, immutability is key to Arcite.

+### Architecture

 ### Building Arcite
+to build arcite you need sbt and an easy way to get it is to install sdkman (http://sdkman.io/)